-"I didn't get it at first, your artwork.
+"I know you probably think I'm a bad father, or at least naive.
+I'll admit I didn't get it at first, your artwork.
 It seemed pointless - just different 29s from different angles.
 It didn't tell a story or even represent anything, besides 29, whatever that meant.
 To me it's the number between 28 and 30.
 When I asked you what it meant, you'd change the subject.

 "For awhile I thought it was one of those memes, like Andre the Giant.
 But it seemed too common; there are 29s everywhere, calenders, phone books, elevators.
 Then I thought it was mathematical, so I asked your calculus teacher.
 He said it had no significance.

 "I'll admit I was shocked.
 I know kids are into weird stuff; I was too in my day.
 My dad never understood it, but he accepted it.
 When you were born I said I'd do the same.
 Whether my son was gay, a communist, a rockabilly - I'd live with his choice.
 But this?
 This violates every rule I was raised by.
 I can't believe it's not outlawed.

 "Still, I tried to be accepting.
 I didn't say a word when you wore your costume to the company picnic, although my coworkers' laughter really put the knife in me.
 I even hung some of your art on the fridge, even though it's been giving me nightmares.

 "Maybe I have been a bad father.
 I know your binge was in response to tonight's fight.
 When your mom and I divorced I vowed to stop drinking.
 Now I remember why.
 That drawing on the fridge meant a lot to you, as hard as that is for me to grasp, and I shouldn't have destroyed it.